MaxMello/ActiveAnno/README.md

 ```
 This will be enough to push to that endpoint (or you can disable role protection via enviroment variables all together).
 #### Exporting documents and annotations
 The other relevant API is for exporting documents with their created annotations.
-For this, there are tree ways.
+For this, there are three ways.
 You can download all documents with the annotations from the Manage UI, you can
 use the REST API or webhooks.
 First, lets demonstrate the REST api.
 ```